Featured · Grow Setup

 We will be releasing more information on this topic soon.

-It’s also considered a hydroponic medium, so you’ll need to treat feeding more like hydro than soil.
+Coco is considered a hydroponic medium, so you'll need to treat feeding more like hydro than soil.
 Pair coco with fabric pots to air-prune roots and improve drainage.
 Recommended sizes:

 Start with pre-buffered coco or mix with perlite (70/30) for better aeration.